Inspired by this Washington Post recipe.

 1/4 to 1/2 cup Pomi strained tomatoes

-about two dozen French or Greek olives (green, black, or mixed), pitted and chopped
+about two dozen French or Greek olives (green, black, or mixed),

 2 red bell peppers, seeded and cut in 1-inch pieces